-About a week ago, at the annual ICAST show in Orlando, Fla., Berkley debuted the new, flat-sided baits that carry my name: Frittsides.
+At the 2018 ICAST show in Orlando, Fla., Berkley debuted the new, flat-sided baits that carry my name: Frittsides.

 These are flat-sided baits that come in three sizes: 2 1/4 inches that dives to 5 feet, 2 1/2 inches that dives to 7 feet, and 3 inches that dives to 9 feet.

 These baits are made of plastic, but they feel like wood.
 It’s very thick plastic, a solid feel, and there are disk weights at the very bottom of the baits, weights that you can see.
 I have added weights to hundreds and hundreds of baits.
 And baits have forever been weighted in the middle, but not these.

 If you think about it, everything that a bass eats, except for a crawfish, has flat sides: a bream, a shad, a blueback herring.
 And those baitfish all have a natural action when they swim.
 It’s a natural roll.
 Flat-sided baits have always had that natural kind of action.
 Most other crankbaits don’t.
 But flat-sides do because of the way they are designed and how the water flows over them.

 Most of the flat-sided baits on the market have a coffin-type bill, a square bill.
 But these aren’t exactly square bills.
 They have sort of half-moon or quarter-moon shaped bills on the corners where the other baits come to a point.
 The bills on our baits will help keep you from hanging up as much, with the same action as a square-bill.